-Registration for Spring Shabbat Clusters is now open!
+Registration for our first Winter Shabbat Clusters is now open!

 Interested in joining a community for Shabbat but don’t have a place to go?
 Want to meet new people?
 Shabbat Clusters create community by gathering people by their interests and neighborhoods to eat and celebrate Jewish life together.
 In the past 19 years, thousands of young adults have participated in a Shabbat Cluster and during our Spring 2019 season 475 young professionals registered.